While individual endurance saddles vary, they are designed to be lightweight and comfortable for both horse and rider during long hours of riding.

-Endurance saddles are designed to be lightweight and comfortable for both horse and rider during long hours of riding.
-Their design varies; an endurance saddle may look somewhat similar to an English saddle, a Western saddle (with or without a saddle horn), or an Australian saddle.
+An endurance saddle can be styled similar to an English saddle, a Western saddle (with or without a saddle horn), or an Australian saddle.
 They often have rings and/or tie strings to make it easy for a rider to carry extra items.
-Some endurance saddles for sale use synthetic materials, such as Cordura, to not only reduce weight but to also make the saddle easy to care for and soften the price tag.
+Some endurance saddles for sale use synthetic materials, such as Cordura, not only to reduce weight but also to make the saddle easy to care for and soften the price tag.

 Below: An endurance saddle.